vycke/crinkles.dev/content/my-css-architecture.md

 - **Color**-based tokens are the only tokens using the ‘category’ of the naming convention.
 This category indicates the function of the color.
 There are brand (primary, secondary & accent), functional (info, success, warning & danger), and grey-scale colors.
 The numbers in the naming convention represent the color’s *darkness*.
 - **Size**-based tokens are used for spacing, break-points, line-height, text-sizes, etc. The sizes are defined using the factor 1.333 between two succeeding sizes.
 If `size-0 = 1rem`  then  `size-1 = 1.33rem`.
 - **Absolute**-based tokens for properties like border-width (in px), or z-index (per 100).
 The number corresponds with the actual value.
-- **Typography**-based tokens, like font-family.
-These tokens do not use the ‘number’ of the naming convention.

-As the framework is *extensible*, you should be able to define your names for the variables, with your preferred names.
-By making custom properties the baseline, the framework will be usable across every device supporting CSS and does not rely on any other framework or language.
+As the framework is *extensible*, other tokens can be defined as well, such as font-families.
+To ensure scalability, *CSS custom properties* are used as the baseline, to allow the tokens to be used everywhere consistently.
 SCSS can be used to define the custom properties more easily, but it is mainly used to generate utility classes.

 ```scss
 $colors: (